rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 * Oil paintings

 ### 13.4.3 Basic Minimum Housing Guidelines
-Materials sent to the LSC must be the basic minimum housing guidelines below.

 **For archival materials:**
 * All materials should be housed in an appropriate top container, either a box or a flat folder.
 Unboxed objects cannot be sent to the LSC.
+* Records center boxes must have intact handles.
 * Boxes must have adequately fitting lids.
 * Flat boxes should have lids the cover the entire box; if a flat box has a half-lid that does not cover the entire box and is likely to come off in transit, the lid should be tied down.
-* Records center boxes must have intact handles.
+* For 16x20" and 20x24" boxes, it is preferred to use 3" high boxes for materials that will be sent to the LSC.
 * Boxes must be under 40lbs in weight.
 * Boxes must be packed fully or with spacers or by other means to ensure materials are secure through transit.
 * Boxes must have a label and a barcode, affixed according to the instructions in [10.9 Labeling boxes](https://github.com/rose-collectionservices/collection-services-manual/tree/master/10-PHYSICAL%20PROCESSING#109-labeling-boxes) and [10.10 Barcoding boxes](https://github.com/rose-collectionservices/collection-services-manual/tree/master/10-PHYSICAL%20PROCESSING#109-labeling-boxes).